Tree of knowledge system: Mind/Animal — (Basic) psychological sciences

 Mind/cognition in the ToK system refers to the set of mental behaviors.
 Mental behaviors are behaviors of animals mediated by the nervous system that produce a functional effect on the animal-environment relationship.
 As such, Mind/cognition is essentially synonymous with what behavioral psychologists have meant when they use the term behavior.
 Thus, a fly avoiding a fly swatter, a rat pushing a bar or a human getting a drink of water are all mental behaviors.
 Mind is not synonymous with sentience or the capacity for mental experience, although such processes are presumed to emerge in the mental/cognitive dimension.
 Cognition, in the broad sense of the term is meaning bodily-neuro-social information processing, as in EEEE Cognition: Embodied, Embedded, Enactive, Extended.
 While cognitive science stands for naturalist study of mind, psychology is an approach grounded in the tradition of humanities, especially philosophy.
 Thus, by defining mind as mental behavior, Henriques argues that the ToK System provides a way to bridge the epistemological differences between cognitive and behavioral science.
 Henriques argues that comparative psychology, ethology, and (animal) cognitive behavioral neuroscience should all be thought of as parts of the discipline that maps the animal-mental domain.

 Culture/Person — Human social sciences

 Culture in the ToK system refers to the set of sociolinguistic behaviors, which range from large scale nation states to individual human justifications for particular actions.
 Just as genetic information processing is associated with the Life dimension and neuronal information processing associated with the Mind dimension, symbolic information processing emerges with the Cultural dimension.
 Henriques argues that human cognitive science, human psychology and the social sciences (i.e., anthropology, sociology, political science, and economics) work to map this domain.

 Theoretical joint points

-Quantum gravity

-Quantum gravity refers to the imagined merger between the twin pillars of physical science which are quantum mechanics, the study of the microscopic (e.g., electrons), and general relativity, the science of the macroscopic (e.g., galaxies).
-Currently, these two great domains of science cannot be effectively interwoven into a single, physical Theory of Everything, yet progress is being made, most notably through string theory, loop quantum gravity, black hole thermodynamics and the study of the early universe.
-Some of the difficulties combining these two pillars of physical science are philosophical in nature and it is possible that the macro view of knowledge offered by the ToK may eventually aid in the construction of a coherent theory of quantum gravity.
-The reason the ToK might help is that it locates scientific knowledge in relationship to the physical universe.